A-Garg/ACS-machinelearning/README.md

 Open [external_validation.py](external_validation.py) using a text editor (e.g. Notepad, Notepad++).
 The part to edit is the section under `
 ''' Variables specific to dataset: make modifications here '''`.
 There are four modifications to make here:

-1. Edit the file name: change `amiquebec2003.csv` to the file name of the dataset you are testing.
+1. Edit the file name: change `amiquebec2003.csv` to the file the dataset you are testing.
 Be sure to leave the quotation marks around the file.
 2. Enter the column names for the features that are used to make the predictions. **Important: the features must be in the same order as below.** The features are:
    1. Age
    2. Left ventricle ejection fraction